gersonvj/My-Recipe/README.md

 #### User story: As a user, I want to login after I created an account and see my previous inserted information.

 * **Plan**
-My plan is to create a login form where the user can fill in its email and password.
+My plan is to create a login form where the user can fill in its name and password.
-After signing in, the user will be redirected to the My Recipe page where the user can see the previously inserted recipes.
+After signing in, the user will be redirected to the Profile page where the user can see the previously inserted recipes.
-In case the user doesn't have any Recipe added to its profile, a message will be displayed with "no recipes added" and a link to add first recipe.

 * **Implementation**
-I created a form where the user can fill in its email and password which will be verified with the information stored in the database.
+I created a form where the user can fill in its name and password which will be verified with the information stored in the database.
 When the wrong information is being filled in, the correct feedback will be provided to the user.
 In case the user wrongfully clicked on sign-in instead of register, a link to the register page is provided so the user doesn't have to go back.

 * **Test**
 Signing in with the correct email and password works as planned and the correct page will be displayed.
 When the user fills in the wrong email and/or password, the same message is being displayed on the screen.
-Also here the feedback message didn't stand out well enough so I have changed the color to red.
-Redirecting to register page and 'back to homepage' link works as well.

 * **Result**
 Sign-in form is working as planned and the input is being verified correctly with the stored information of the database.
-Redirection to the correct page works as well as planned so the user can either add a recipe on My Recipes page or view its previously inserted recipes.
+Redirection to the correct page works as well as planned so the user can either add a recipe on Profile page or view its previously inserted recipes.
 Tested the sign-in form on various browers and devices and the form is responsive and userfriendly.
 Feedback provided to the user stands out nicely.